-The City of Kingston will design shoreline improvements along the Kingston Rondout Waterfront from the 9W Bridge to the Ole Savannah.
-The design will address extreme hazards from flooding, seek to protect important facilities including the historic Cornell Building, and help stimulate economic development and water-related and water-dependent activities.
+The City of Kingston designed shoreline improvements along the Kingston Rondout Waterfront from the 9W Bridge to the Ole Savannah.
+The design addresses extreme hazards from flooding, seeks to protect important facilities including the historic Cornell Building, and helps stimulate economic development and water-related and water-dependent activities.

 - Mitigate hazards of extreme flooding

 - Increase public waterfront access and community engagement

 - Increase potential for water-dependent activities on the waterfront

 A contract with the consultant for the project was executed.
 The selected design and engineering consultant, McLaren, began the preliminary data collection for design in April 2018.
 The City identified community members to serve on a Project Advisory Committee (PAC), and they met several times in 2018.

 McLaren developed several design alternatives for the project and presented them to the PAC for their input and feedback.
 The City has selected a preferred alternative, which will be presented to the community at the Weaving the Waterfront at the end of October 2019.